-The easiest way for most residents to prove financial responsibility is to purchase liability coverage through a state-licensed insurance provider.
+The easiest way for most residents to prove financial responsibility on your bike is to purchase liability insurance through a state-licensed motorcycle insurance company.

 If you've had numerous accidents or a previous policy canceled for any reason, you might have a hard time finding an agency to insure you.
 The state, however, has created the Indiana Auto Insurance Plan for those who have been turned down for traditional policies.
 Speak to an agent at a state-licensed insurance company for more information or to apply for the program.

 Liability coverage isn't the only way to show financial responsibility.
 You do have options, which are the following:

 - A policy of liability coverage from a state-licensed motorcycle insurance provider.

 - A bond issued by a surety company.
 Contact the BMV at (888) 692-6841 for required amounts and additional details.

 When deciding how to insure your motorcycle, it's helpful to know what the state of Indiana considers a motorcycle, and what it considers other vehicles.

 If you need further information about how to classify your vehicle, contact the BMV at (888) 692-6841.

 The minimum requirements for liability motorcycle insurance in Indiana are as follows: